ashah2012/ashah2012.github.io/_posts/2018-10-07-spring-boot-starter.markdown

 ```

 So, I have added `spring-boot-starter-web` starters as my dependency.
 All the important jars are added as Maven depdencies.
 And the best part is that we
-don't have to manage the versions compatible by ourself.
-Spring Boot does behind the scenes (Spring Boot maintains a BOM).
+don't have to manage the versions by ourself.
+Spring Boot does this behind the scenes (Spring Boot maintains a BOM).

 ## Running the application

 Spring Boot application is no different than a normal Java Maven project.
-Just do the following to run:
+I did the following to run:
-* Build the jar - `mvn clean package`, and then run the executable jar. (build executable jar using a  Spring Boot Maven plugin)
+* Built the jar - `mvn clean package`, and then run the executable jar. (build executable jar using a  Spring Boot Maven plugin)

-`Hello World!` will greet you in the console output.
+`Hello World!` will greet us in the console output.

 ## Spring Boot Maven plugin